 The main example where Theorem \ref{thm:main} can be applied is flexibly fillable contact manifold $Y^{2n-1}$, which is $(n-3)$-ADC by Lazarev \cite{lazarev2016contact}.
 In particular, combining with \cite[Corollary B]{zhou2019symplectic}, we have the following.

-\begin{corollary} Let $Y$ be a simply connected $4n+1$ dimensional flexibly fillable contact manifold with $c_1(Y)=0$, then real cohomology ring of Liouville fillings of $Y$ with vanishing first Chern class is unique. \end{corollary}
+\begin{corollary} Let $Y$ be a simply connected $4n+1$ dimensional flexibly fillable contact manifold with $c_1(Y)=0$, then the real cohomology ring of Liouville fillings of $Y$ with vanishing first Chern class is unique. \end{corollary}

-\begin{remark} By \cite[Corollary B]{zhou2019symplectic}, manifolds considered in Theorem \ref{thm:main} has the property that $H^*(W;\Z)\to H^*(Y;\Z)$ is independent of fillings.
+\begin{remark} By \cite[Corollary B]{zhou2019symplectic}, manifolds considered in Theorem \ref{thm:main} has the property that $H^*(W;\Z)\to H^*(Y;\Z)$ is independent of topologically simple Liouville fillings.
 Therefore on the degree region where the restriction map is injective, we can infer the ring structure of the filling from the boundary.
-However, such method can not yield information when the product land in the degree of where the restriction is not injective, i.e. the middle degree for flexibly fillable manifolds.
+However, such method can not yield information when the product lands in a degree of where the restriction is not injective, i.e.\ the middle degree for flexibly fillable manifolds.
 The method used in this paper asserts the uniqueness of product structure in those ambiguous regions. \end{remark}

 There are also non-Weinstein examples that Theorem \ref{thm:main} can be applied, see \S \ref{s2}.
-If $Y$ is subcritically fillable, then the $\pi_1$-injective condition can be dropped because Reeb orbits can be assumed to contractible \cite{lazarev2016contact}.
-However this case is covered by both \cite[Corollary B]{zhou2019symplectic} and \cite[Theorem 1.2]{barth2016diffeomorphism} along with universal coefficient theorem.
+If $Y$ is subcritically fillable, then the $\pi_1$-injective condition can be dropped because Reeb orbits can be assumed to be contractible \cite{lazarev2016contact}.
+However this case is covered by both \cite[Corollary B]{zhou2019symplectic} and \cite[Theorem 1.2]{barth2016diffeomorphism} along with the universal coefficient theorem.

 In some cases, the knowledge of the cohomology ring is enough to determine the real homotopy type.
-In particular, we have the following corollary. \begin{corollary} Let $M$ be the product of $\CP^n, \mathbb{HP}^n, S^{2n}$ and at most one copy of $S^{2n+1}$ for $n\ge 1$, let $Y$ denote the contact boundary of flexible cotangent bundle of $M$.
-Then the real homotopy type of Liouville filling $W$ of $Y$ is unique, as long as $c_1(W)=0$ \end{corollary}
+In particular, we have the following corollary. \begin{corollary} Let $M$ be the product of $\CP^n, \mathbb{HP}^n, S^{2n}$ and at most one copy of $S^{2n+1}$ for $n\ge 1$, let $Y$ denote the contact boundary of the flexible cotangent bundle of $M$.
+Then the real homotopy type of Liouville fillings of $Y$ is unique, as long as the Liouville filling has vanishing first Chern class. \end{corollary}